-The self-driving systems it’s referring to are Automated Lane Keeping Systems or ALKS.
+The self-driving systems it’s referring to are automated lane-keeping systems, or ALKS.
 These are automated systems that can take control of a vehicle at low speeds.

 Compare car insurance quotes

-What will the ALKS do?
+What will ALKS do in self-driving cars?

 Should ALKS be defined as self-driving?

-“Aside from the lack of technical capabilities, by calling ALKS automated our concern also is that the UK Government is contributing to the confusion and frequent misuse of assisted driving systems that have unfortunately already led to many tragic deaths.
+“Aside from the lack of technical capabilities, by calling ALKS ‘automated’ our concern also is that the UK government is contributing to the confusion and frequent misuse of assisted driving systems that have unfortunately already led to many tragic deaths.

 “A widespread and effective ongoing communications campaign led by the automotive industry and supported by insurers and safety organisations is essential if we are going to address current and future misconceptions and misuse.”